karthik061299/LakeHouseInaDay_SQL_Server/1_Input/UTL_Logic.md

 * 9 Hrs default for offshore (India) resources
 * 8 Hrs for rest of the location such as US, Canada & LATAM
 * We are excluding holidays applicable for the respective location, weekends (Saturday & Sunday), for days and weekend details we have a separate table and for the holiday details we have a separate table for each locations
+* Table Details :
-* Table Details : 'DimDate' - Weekends & working days, 'holidays_Mexico' - Mexico location holiday details, 'holidays_Canada' - Canada location holiday details, 'holidays_India' - India location holiday details, 'holidays' - US location holiday details
+* Table Nmae :'DimDate' - Weekends & working days,
+* Table Nmae :'holidays_Mexico' - Mexico location holiday details,
+* Table Nmae :'holidays_Canada' - Canada location holiday details,
+* Table Nmae :'holidays_India' - India location holiday details,
+* Table Nmae :'holidays' - US location holiday details
 * **Calculation - # of working days * respective location Hrs** i.e. for US August Total Hours = 19*8=152

 Until Mid Q3'2024, for a resource if there is multiple allocation in same or different accounts the FTE accounted was complete 1 FTE for each allocation.
 We implemented the weighted average logic to rectify this gap in the UTL dashboard.